saishagoel27/GAPS_NTCC/README.md

 ---

-## 🙋‍♂️ Authora
+## 🙋‍♂️ Authors

-Built with Anishaa and Saisha
+Built by Anishaa and Saisha